-Trajectory is the official publication of the United States Geospatial Intelligence Foundation (USGIF) – the nonprofit, educational organization supporting the geospatial intelligence tradecraft.
+Trajectory launched in 2012 as the official publication of the United States Geospatial Intelligence Foundation (USGIF)—the nonprofit, educational organization supporting the geospatial intelligence tradecraft.

 The Trajectory Team

-Kristin is managing editor of trajectory and serves as the USGIF editorial director, overseeing the editing and production of all Foundation publications.
-Kristin led the launch of trajectory in 2012, and previously working for Gannett Government Media’s Defense News’ magazine group.
-She has a master’s degree in magazine journalism from Syracuse University.
-Kristin lives in northern Virginia with her orange tabby, Monty.
+Kristin is managing editor of trajectory and serves as USGIF’s editorial director, overseeing the editing and production of all Foundation publications.
+Kristin led the launch of trajectory in 2012, and previously worked for Gannett’s Defense News’ magazine group.
+She has a master’s degree in magazine journalism from Syracuse University and a bachelor’s degree from the State University of New York at Oswego.

 Lindsay Tilton Mitchell

-Lindsay is the assistant editor of trajectory, and also serves as USGIF's marketing and communications assistant.
-When she’s not working, Lindsay is shopping, watching Netflix, spending time with her husband, and going to the dog park with her dog, Keyo.
-Although she’s never been as far west as Tennessee or as far north as New York, Lindsay is looking to travel much more in coming years.
+Lindsay also serves as USGIF’s marketing and communications assistant.
+When she’s not working, Lindsay is shopping, watching Netflix, spending time with her husband, and going on long walks with her dog, Keyo.
+Although she’s never been as far west as Wisconsin or as far north as New York, Lindsay is looking to travel much more in coming years.

 Melanie D.G.
 Kaplan

 Melanie D.G.
 Kaplan is a Washington-based travel writer, contributing to the Washington Post, Wall Street Journal, National Parks, and Washingtonian.
-Ever curious, she also enjoys writing about science, technology and innovation, but on road trips, she and her beagle copilot still rely on trusty paper maps and have survived thus far using a flip phone.
-Melanie’s website is melaniedgkaplan.com.
+Ever curious, she also enjoys writing about science, technology, and innovation, but on road trips, she and her beagle copilot still rely on trusty paper maps and have survived thus far using a flip phone.